 ITBS is characterized as sharp pain on the outer aspect of the knee that occurs with movements where the knee is slightly bent, such as going down stairs.
 It usually presents after a large increase in training volume in a short period of time.
 ITBS is a poorly understood injury which can leave clinicians and patients frustrated.
 I would like to share with you 5 things you should know about ITBS and how you can prevent it in the 2021 running season.

 1. What is the Iliotibial Band, and what does it do?

 The iliotibial band (IT band) (FIGURE 1) is a thick piece of fascia which runs from the outer aspect of the hip to just below the outside of the knee.
 Fascia is a tissue found all over the body which functions to transmit forces produced by our muscles throughout the rest of the body.
-To learn more about the role of fascia, take a look at an article written by my colleague, Igal Untershats, on functional fascial techniques.

 (FIGURE 1: The IT Band)